 What pests does Blackcurrant get?

-Aphids, Mites, Weevils, Earwig, Slug, Snail
+Pests that may affect Blackcurrants include: Aphids, Mites, Weevils, Earwig, Slug, Snail.

 Diseases